 After death the soft part of a crustacean’s body usually decays away, and when that happens the flexible joints that hold the exoskeleton together fall apart.
 So unless the corpse was quickly buried in sediment the various pieces of the exoskeleton will get moved apart by water currents and scavengers.
 So while small planktonic and free-swilling crustaceans were common in the Palaeozoic, it’s relatively rare to find their skeletons entire except in those places, like the Burgess Shale, where some catastrophic event smothered them quickly enough to prevent their decay.

 While crabs and lobsters can be found in many Jurassic and Cretaceous marine sediments, two of the most reliably productive are the Gault Clay and the Lower Greensand of the Early Cretaceous.
 The Gault Clay is a good place to find fossil crabs, with several species being quite abundant.
-Etyus martini is one of the most common, a smallish species with a carapace that is about twice as wide as it is long.
-A typical specimen measures maybe 2 cm across, and looks obviously crab-like, very much like a miniature version of the edible crab (Cancer pagurus) widely eaten on seaside holidays.
+Etyus martini is one of the most common (Fig. 6.), which is a smallish species with a carapace that is about twice as wide as it is long.
+A typical specimen measures maybe 2cm across and looks obviously crab-like, very much like a miniature version of the edible crab (Cancer pagurus) widely eaten on seaside holidays.

 While they don’t look much like crustaceans, barnacles are really shrimp-like animals that happen to live inside a mollusc-like shell attached to a solid surface.
 They’re filter feeders, using their appendages to create a water current that brings plankton into the shell where it can be strained from the water and consumed.
 They are astonishingly diverse, over a thousand species being recognised, and have a surprisingly extensive fossil record.
 Primitive forms existed as far back as the Cambrian, but they don’t seem to have become truly diverse until the Cretaceous, and it isn’t until the Miocene that they become really abundant in the fossil record.

-So while few palaeontologists have dedicated themselves to the study of barnacles, they are an interesting group, and it was for work on the evolution and classification of barnacles that Charles Darwin was awarded the Royal Medal by the Royal Society.
-Perhaps more surprisingly, his 4-volume treatise on the barnacles was a bestseller and earned Darwin a fair amount of money!
+While few palaeontologists have dedicated themselves to the study of barnacles, they are an interesting group, and it was for work on the evolution and classification of barnacles that Charles Darwin was awarded the Royal Medal by the Royal Society.
+Perhaps more surprisingly, his four-volume treatise on the barnacles was a bestseller and earned Darwin a fair amount of money.